karmaaxis/karmaaxis-help/content/docs/ui-components/_index.md

 ---
-title: UI Components
-excerpt: >-
+title: Karma Story Board
-  To make it easy to write documentation in plain Markdown, most UI components are styled using Markdown elements with few additional CSS classes.
+excerpt: To make it easy to write documentation in plain Markdown, most UI components are styled using Markdown elements with few additional CSS classes.
 layout: docs
+weight:

 ---

-Ut quis consequat risus.
-Aenean ut porta ligula.
-Morbi id ante eu nisi suscipit maximus.
-Fusce ac congue quam.
-Nulla id elit facilisis, consequat magna vitae, scelerisque elit.
-Nullam lacinia elit in arcu scelerisque, ac volutpat neque sodales.
+### Creating a New Karma

+\+KARMA menu lists the Karma groups neatly.
+Click on the KARMA you wish to create and it opens the Karma Form for creation.
+Just fill up the form and select the KARTA/DOER in order to assign responsibility.
+On creation, a KARMA No is assigned and it shows up in the KARMA HUB of all concerned (Creator, Karta, Co-Actor).

+The Karma Story evolves as work progresses and actions are recorded.

 ***